w3c/authentic-web-workshop/TrustnetAuthenticWebQ.md

 * Reputation.
 This can include provenance of the chain of providers, verified trust seals.
 * Transparency requires the information provider to disclose information about themselves and their content.

-Fundamentally, Trustnet provides a reputation signal for each piece of content.
-The extension makes it easy to inspect the signal on links or pages, and the system is transparent about how reputation was aggregated, and which trusted sources might disagree with the user's considered opinion.
+Fundamentally, Trustnet provides a reputation signal for each facilitator and supports aggregation of assessments from trusted facilitators.
+The extension makes it easy to inspect the trusted assessments on links or pages, and the system is transparent about how assessments was aggregated, and which trusted facilitators might disagree with the user's considered opinion.

 ### Are there other ecosystem players that enable the technical approaches with which you will interoperate?